Snowden affair blunts U.S. push for China to curb cyber theft

 Many countries spy on each other, but U.S. officials say China is unique in the amount of state-sponsored IP theft it carries out as it tries to catch up with the United States in economic power and technological prowess.

-Last week the U.S. Department of Justice charged Chinese wind turbine maker Sinovel Wind Group Co and two of its employees with stealing software source code from U.S.-based AMSC worth $800 million.
+Last week the U.S. Department of Justice charged Chinese wind turbine maker Sinovel Wind Group Co (601558.SS) and two of its employees with stealing software source code from U.S.-based AMSC (AMSC.O) worth $800 million.

 The U.S. Chamber of Commerce hopes "to see a clear indication that China recognizes thefts of trade secrets, whether by cyber or other means, is stealing property and will bring the full force of its laws to curb this," said Jeremie Waterman, the group's senior director for Greater China.